 In 2016, he released his debut EP "Shotguns N' Whiskey."
 This was followed by his first LP “More Trash Than Hick” released in early 2017.
 "I'm kinda finally at a point now where I'm beginning to feel more comfortable with myself as an artist.
 This just feels right.
 It feels like its meant to be.
 I've worked so hard and been so dedicated to my music.
 I spent 8-12 hrs/day in the studio for 6 weeks putting together this last album, and love sharing it with people."

 FJ parted ways with his original record label in the summer of 2018.
 He shortly after released his next studio album “LIFE OF THE OUTLAW”.
-In 2019 he worked on and released three more albums.
-“Lyrical Narcan- The Mixtape”, “Saltwater Cowboys” with Forgiato Blow, and his throwback album “Phonetic Freshman”.
+In 2019 he worked on and released two more albums.
+“Lyrical Narcan- The Mixtape”, and his throwback album “Phonetic Freshman”.

 As we rolled into 2020, his long-anticipated album revolving around the split from Eleven86 Music, “Label Denounced” was released.
 As COVID struck, FJ continued to work in the studio.
 FJ signed with Mako Music Group in October of 2020.
 Since signing with Mako Music Group, FJ released his freshman album “Broken”, a Christmas album, and his sophomore album “Hopeless Emotions”.